 Passive fire control refers to elements that are always working and hence do not require activation.
-These elements are incredibly important for compartmentalising a building, preventing fire from spreading and helping create safe passageways for people to evacuate.
-Examples of passive fire control systems include glass fire doors, fire rated windows and intumescent paint.
+These elements are incredibly important for compartmentalizing a building, preventing the fire from spreading, and helping create safe passageways for people to evacuate.
+Examples of passive fire control systems include glass fire doors, fire-rated windows, and intumescent paint.

 Timber, Steel & Glass Fire Doors

 Glass fire doors are popular in commercial spaces where visibility and natural light are important factors.
-Specialised fire rated glass is used as untreated glass can explode when exposed to very high levels of heat.
+Specialized fire-rated glass is used as untreated glass can explode when exposed to very high levels of heat.

 Fire Rated Windows

-Fire windows are made from fire resistant glazing and specialised glass panels with a fire resistant layer in between.
-The thickness of the fire resistant layer will determine how long the window will resist the spread of fire.
-AFC fire rated windows come in a range of fire resistant levels including: -/30/30, -/60/60, -/90/90 or -/120/120.
+Fire windows are made from fire-resistant glazing and specialized glass panels with a fire-resistant layer in between.
+The thickness of the fire-resistant layer will determine how long the window will resist the spread of fire.
+AFC fire-rated windows come in a range of fire-resistant levels including -/30/30, -/60/60, -/90/90, or -/120/120.

 Intumescent coatings are a tried and tested method of protecting steel structures.
 Although these coatings are not fireproof, they play a key role in preserving the structural adequacy of steel buildings by slowing down the destruction of fire.

 Fire curtains are activated in the case of a fire and play an important role in a building’s active fire protection.
-In their activated state, fire curtains help compartmentalise large open spaces.
-This is important for slowing down the spread of fire, improving the efficacy of other systems such as sprinklers and protecting the building structure itself.
+In their activated state, fire curtains help compartmentalize large open spaces.
+This is important for slowing down the spread of fire, improving the efficacy of other systems such as sprinklers, and protecting the building structure itself.

 When it comes to fire safety in commercial buildings, trust the experts